chervonoderevnyk/final.project.sept2022.Ch/README.md

    auth: Everything you need to register, log in adn guard.

+   comments: This is where the comments are served.

    core: General purpose files for the project are placed here.
+         Folder `orm`: contains prisma.service.
+         The `validations` folder: validation checks.

+   groups: This is where the groups are served.

    orders: Serving the module: 'orders' entity through the 'CRUD' script.